Checkmk

 In some cases, check plug-ins had to be moved out, or check plug-ins had to switch to new APIs.

 What will you need to do?
-If services disappear after the update, search the Werks for the manufacturer of the monitored products.
+If services disappear following the update, search the Werks for the manufacturer of the monitored products.
 In most cases, you will have to switch to new APIs or, in rare cases, use packages from the Exchange to monitor a specific hardware or software component.

 4.4.
 Installing Python modules